-Waste treatment/stabilization process involves pumping or dumping the waste material into half-round containers (see Figure 1 below).
-Waste will be mixed with a non-hazardous media and agitated using a track-hoe excavator or pug-mill mixing unit until the physical consistency reduces the water content to a level expected to meet the EPA paint filter test criteria.
+Waste treatment/stabilization process involves pumping or dumping the waste material into half-round containers.
+Waste will be mixed with a non-hazardous state approved media (primarily cement dust) and agitated using a track-hoe excavator or pug-mill mixing unit until the physical consistency reduces the water content to a level expected to meet the EPA paint filter test criteria.
 The waste will then be transferred into tarped containers for shipment to an approved facility.